clockwisemedia/resumes/README.md

 > Product Support Engineer in the Technical Department of TOA Canada Corporation

 #### Responsibilities:
-* Provide technical support to customers including dealers, integrators, and end users
+* Providing technical support to customers including dealers, integrators, and end users
-* Strive to provide the correct answer to the team and customers every time
+* Striving to provide the correct answer to the team and customers every time
-* Thrive on technical challenges
+* Thriving on technical challenges
-* Help customers navigate various GUIS and connect to and update equipment
+* Helping customers navigate various GUIS and connect to and update equipment
-* Update firmware on products through IP networks
+* Updating firmware on products through IP networks
-* Recommend correct IP network architecture and provide understanding of SIP systems
+* Recommending correct IP network architecture and provide understanding of SIP systems
-* Understand and implement solutions for 70.7v and 8ohm audio systems
+* Understanding and implementing solutions for 70.7v and 8ohm audio systems
-* Provide remote support through Teamviewer
+* Providing remote support through Teamviewer
 ---

 # Previous Employment History